 Since it offers high strength and durability, and resistance to corrosion, FRP tends to require less maintenance.

-This reduced need for maintenance means that fewer resources will be used for the maintenance of the ad hoc piece of infrastructure, and the end-user is bound to experience reduced downtimes.
+This reduced maintenance burden means fewer resources will be used to support the ad hoc infrastructure, and the end user is likely to experience less downtime.

-While the initial cost of the materials might be a little bit high than other materials, the long-term savings you can get from FRPs makes the extra cost worth it.
+While the initial cost of FRPs may be slightly higher than that of other materials, the long-term savings you can achieve make the extra cost worth it.

 It Is Highly Flexible